sntw-5569/fuustagram/README.md

 # fuustagram
-project is development for fuustagram
+ "fuustagram" is development project. scraping on Fuu's blog for create web page like a instagram.